 Squamous Cell Carcinoma

-Squamous cell carcinoma dog skin cancer occurs as an open wound or white mass on the skin that refuses to heal.
+Squamous cell carcinoma occurs as an open wound or white mass on the skin that refuses to heal.
 Most of these wounds result from exposure to UV rays and high-altitude living.

-Researchers believe that the papillomavirus causes the development of squamous cell tumors in pooches.
+Researchers believe that the papillomavirus causes the development of squamous cell tumors in dogs.
 You can identify this cancer by searching for its wart-like lesions, which are firm, raised, and appear on the abdomen, anus, ears, legs, nose and any white-skinned area.
-Your pooch can start limping when the lesions occur on the feet.
+Your dog could start limping when the lesions occur on the feet.

 Skin cancer can affect all dogs.
 However, some dogs through studies indicate a certain disposition to cancers.
 The different types of cancer that can occur in specific breeds include:

-- Benign melanocytomas or benign tumors befall the Airedale Terriers, Bay Retrievers, Doberman Pinschers, and Vizslas.
+- Benign melanocytomas or benign tumors commonly affect Airedale Terriers, Bay Retrievers, Doberman Pinschers, and Vizslas.
 The dogs affected are between 5 to 11 years old.

 - Squamous cell carcinomas appear in dogs from the age of 6 to 10 years old.
 Dogs likely to suffer from this condition include the Basset Hounds, Beagles, Bull Terriers, Collies, Dalmatians, Keeshonds, and Standard Schnauzers.